elasticpath/elasticpath-dev/docs/rule-promotions/rule-promotions-api/item-rule-promotions/create-an-item-rule-promotion-with-sub-conditions.md

  - `item_category`: The discount is applied only to items within a specified category.
  - `item_attribute`: Items with a specified attribute are excluded from the discount.

-This promotion setup a 50% discount applies only to items that meet all of the following conditions:
+This promotion sets up a 50% discount that applies only to items that meet all of the following conditions:

 - The total cart value is at least $100.
 - The items are part of a specified category.